 Maintain a good layer of mulch over the soil.
 This will conserve moisture, but it will also keep fruit in good condition by preventing it from touching the ground.
 Strawberries produce runners which makes them easy to propagate.
 It is recommended that strawberry plants be removed, thinned and the runners replanted every few years to ensure good crops and avoid overcrowding.
 Birds love strawberries as much as we do, so protect them with netting or place wire cages over your plants to protect your crop.

-Raspberries are generally available throughout garden retailers to plant in winter and depending on the variety, flower and fruit at different times from late spring to late Autumn.
+Raspberries are generally available in garden retailers to plant in winter and depending on the variety, flower and fruit at different times from late spring to late Autumn.

 The raspberry plant is a suckering shrub with cane-like stems that can grow up to 2 metres in height.
 Plant in a sunny spot as a hedge or in rows as a garden bed divider supported by a trellis or posts.
-Raspberries grow best in cooler climates and don’t like hot temperatures so if you live in the tropics or sub-tropics plant mulberries instead.
+Raspberries grow best in cooler climates.
+There are certain varieties available for subtropics but mainly the Australian native raspberries will grow in Queensland.
+Subtropic varieties.
 Raspberries grow well in well-drained and rich, well composted soil so before planting, dig into the soil 5IN1 Organic Fertiliser.
 They have shallow roots so protect their roots by applying mulch around, but not touching the base of the plant.
 Fertilise in spring when flowers appear with Searles Fruit & Citrus Food.

 Raspberries take 4 to 6 weeks to fruit.
 Harvest when they turn their iconic red colour.
 Prune back heavily tired and old canes after fruiting for a bumper crop the following year and keep stems away from the ground.